-9 USEPA and NMED agree that the contaminants detected in MW-65 and MW-62 are due to a separate plume, but they disagree that this plume did not originate at the Sparton facility; the agencies are also concerned that contaminants that belong to this plume or that have not been captured by the off-site containment system, may be present outside the capture zone of the off-site containment well, and they requested the installation of a sentinel well northwest of MW-65 (see documents cited in Footnotes 4 and 7 and memorandum dated March 24, 2009 from Stavros S. Papadopulos of SSP&A to Charles Hendrickson of USEPA, Region 6, and John Kieling, Braid Swanson, and Brian Salem of NMED on the subject: Sparton Technology, Inc. Former Coors Road Plant Remedial Program, Minutes of Conference Call between Representatives of Sparton, USEPA and NMED [including 2 attachments], with cc to Richard Langley and Susan Widener of Sparton, James B. Harris of Thompson & Knight, Tony Hurst of Hurst Eng.'g Services, and Gary Richardson of Metric).
-In ensuing negotiations, the parties reached agreement on the installation, location, and completion of such a sentinel well (see SSP&A and Metric, 2010).
+15 USEPA and NMED agree that the contaminants detected in MW-65 and MW-62 are due to a separate plume, but they disagree that this plume did not originate at the Sparton facility; the agencies were also concerned that contaminants that belong to this plume or that have not been captured by the off-site containment system, may be present outside the capture zone of the off-site containment well, and they requested the installation of a sentinel well northwest of MW-65 (see document in Footnote 7 and memorandum dated March 24, 2009 from Stavros S. Papadopulos of SSP&A to Charles Hendrickson of USEPA, Region 6, and John Kieling, Braid Swanson, and Brian Salem of NMED on the subject: Sparton Technology, Inc. Former Coors Road Plant Remedial Program, Minutes of Conference Call between Representatives of Sparton, USEPA and NMED [including 2 attachments], with cc to Richard Langley and Susan Widener of Sparton, James B. Harris of Thompson & Knight, Tony Hurst of Hurst Eng.'g Services, and Gary Richardson of Metric).
+Sparton agreed to install this well, and the well was installed in July-August 2010.

-10 See 1999 Annual Report (SSP&A, 2001a) for a detailed discussion of the history of well MW-71, and SSP&A and Metric (2002) for actions taken prior to its plugging and abandonment.
+16 See 1999 Annual Report (SSP&A, 2001a) for a detailed discussion of the history of well MW-71, and SSP&A and Metric (2002) for actions taken prior to its plugging and abandonment.